REGISTER FOR OUR EVENTS!

-Billie DeVille, a native and resident of Flint, MI is the Founder and Director of Worthy Girl, located in Flint, MI.
+Billie DeVille, a native and resident of Flint, MI is the Founder and Executive Director of Hey Worthy Girl, located in Flint, MI.

 She is a graduate of Flint Southwestern Academy, class of 2004 and an alumna of Oakland University.